mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 “*_This_*” is a reference to the statements which follow, comments on the subject of insensitivity, obtuseness, and indifference in the soul.
 Indifference to the Word of God is a Christian’s greatest occupational hazard.
 The apostle warns about the hardness of soul which is the direct result of failure to obtain Bible teaching and spiritual understanding.

-The first hints about the problems of immaturity are brought out in [Eph.
-4:14] (https://www.biblegateway.com/passage/?search=Ephesians+4%3A14).
+The first hints about the problems of immaturity are brought out in Eph.
+4:14.
 Immature Christians are “children”, gullible, pushed about by every phony idea that comes along (“winds of doctrine”), and easily fooled by crafty imitators.

 Everyone begins the Christian life as a novice; we all started our Christian walk as “babes in Christ.”
 A new believer is expected to be naive, to behave as a “child”, and not to know how to function as an “adult.”
 Young children have to grow up.

 But the spiritual “babe” needs to take in spiritual food every day in order to grow.
 Otherwise, the effects of spiritual malnutrition will be obvious for everyone to see.
-[Verses 11 to 16] (https://www.biblegateway.com/passage/?search=Ephesians+4%3A11-16) tell us how to grow up spiritually and function like adults.
-[Verses 17 to 19] (https://www.biblegateway.com/passage/?search=Ephesians+4%3A17-19) verses show what happens to Christians who do not follow the Lord’s plan for growth.
+Verses 11 to 16 tell us how to grow up spiritually and function like adults.
+Verses 17 to 19 verses show what happens to Christians who do not follow the Lord’s plan for growth.

 _*“and testify in the Lord”*_ - a use of the verb MARTUREW, “to make a solemn appeal”.